mukundnagpure/asiatic-cheetah-model-wise2022-23/README.md

 ## About

 This project was completed as part of the **Models in Conservation Biology** module during the **Winter Semester 2022-23** for my Master's degree.
+This project was developed during my first semester of the Master's program, while I was still building my skills in ecological modeling.
+Although the work reflects an early stage of my learning journey, it represents a valuable step in applying theoretical concepts to a real-world conservation challenge.

 ## Repository Contents